Stained concrete floors are beautiful! But many DIY’ers, including myself, have wondered can wood stain be used on concrete?

 Here’s what I discovered:

-The short answer is yes, wood stain can be used to stain concrete.
-However, wood stain is basically going to be like painting the concrete.
-Acid stain, by comparison, leeches into the concrete and becomes part of it instead of just sitting on top (which over time can scrape off).
+Wood stain can be used to stain concrete.
+However, wood stain will be like painting the concrete where it just sticks to the surface (which over time can scrape off).
+Acid stain, by comparison, leeches into the concrete and becomes part of the concrete.

 But there’s a lot more to know about concrete staining and how wood stain works on it.